jujucoder/todolistapp/README.md

 ## Features

-- Registerand login a User
+- Register and login a User
 - Create multiple todos
 - Create a todo
 - list all todos